 To get traffic of course!
 But not just any traffic.
 You want to be able to get in front of and appeal to your ideal client for your market.
 Paid ads on Google get you the prime viability areas on the users screen.
 You get to decide what your ads say and the exact call to action.

 The amount you bid and the Quality Score of your landing page will play a large role in determining where your ads are placed.
-Competition also plays a part in how often and in what position your ads will appear.
+The Quality Score is how closely your ad relates to your landing page.
+This is why SEO and PPC work closely together.

 Advertising Using Google Search